donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Name:** Set Player on Fire\
 **Type:** Action without value\
-**Description:** Sets the player on fire for the selected amount of time.
+**Description:** Sets a player on fire for the selected amount of time.

 **Usage example:**
 ```ts